 Gado-gado is an Indonesian salad made out of boiled vegetables served with a peanut sauce dressing.
 This dish started as a hawker cart offering where fresh and boiled vegetables are served with sauce that are made in individually prepared to the likeness of the one consuming the salad.
-Now due to its popularity this is widely available and served in Malaysian, Indonesian and even Singaporean style restaurants.

 - 1 cup string beans, slice